everpress-co/local-google-fonts/README.md

 The Divi theme has a custom implementation of Google Fonts.
 To use LGF with Divi disable _Improve Google Fonts Loading_ on the Performance Settings page of Divi.

+### Why only the woff2 font format is loaded?

+Woff2 is the successor of the woff format and and offers a 30% average compression gain over the original format.
+It is also supported by over 96% of browsers ([source](https://caniuse.com/woff2)).

 ### How to host Fonts loaded with Slider Revolution?

 Slider Revolution uses it's own way to load Google Fonts and LGF cannot handle them.
 Slider Revolution has a built in feature for their sliders.